 The i2353’s colour gamut (red triangle) was compared to sRGB reference (green triangle) under our test settings using the Spyder4Elite’s reporting functionality.
 The results are shown in the image below.

 The monitor matches the sRGB reference gamut quite closely but extends just a touch further in the yellow-greens.
-Of course the colour gamut is only part of what makes up the colour reproduction potential of a monitor and the IPS panel itself brings a lot of benefits in practice regardless of whether you are editing photos, browsing the internet or gaming.
+Of course the colour gamut is only part of what makes up the colour reproduction potential of a monitor and best ips monitors for gaming itself brings a lot of benefits in practice regardless of whether you are editing photos, browsing the internet or gaming.
 On the first game title we tested, Battlefield 3, the colour palette is perhaps a little restricted and some may say ‘odd’ but things looked very much as the developers intended on the AOC i2353.
 Greens, for example, were varied yet each shade consistent across the screen.
 Earthy browns and neutral greys also looked appropriately natural without any unintended cast.
 No colours really stood out above others but this was partly due to good overall depth and richness across the board.
 On Dirt 3, our second game test title, environments were beautifully varied and natural-looking.
 The variety of greens from deep, dark and rich to lighter and brighter shades was captured nicely.
 This natural aesthetic also applied to the dusty khaki colours of the earth, dirt and dust of the various rally tracks.
 Each given shade showed good consistency throughout the scene to give a good range of distinct identities.
 Car paintjobs weren’t quite as vibrant as we’ve seen but showed a good variety and richness.
 Some particularly impressive colours included rich cherry reds, bright sulfurous yellows and deep royal blues.

 To round things off we tested two distinct Blu-ray film titles; Futurama: Into the Wild Green Yonder set in a colourful animated universe and The Girl Who Played with Fire set in real-world locations.
 The AOC created a good and appropriate atmosphere in both films.
 The Girl Who Played with Fire had a very natural look to the environments and character skin tones with an excellent variety of shades visible and consistently displayed across the screen.
 Futurama also benefited from this consistency with even large blocks of colour appearing distinct and individual without panning out into a gradient as you would see on TN panel monitors in particular.
 The spectrum of pastel colours on offer and even subtle differences in some of the character’s skin tones was captured very nicely.
 As with the cars on Dirt 3 some of the bright neon shades (such as bright oranges, light greens, electric blues and pinks) were not as impactful and vibrant as we have seen but were still bright and distinctive.
 Certainly the variety of shades and distinct identity of colours helped counterbalance this effectively by giving a rich look overall in both film titles.